-Articles that have been found at school should be placed in the Lost & Found boxes located outside the Cafeteria.
+Articles that have been found at school should be turned in to the Main Office.
 Lost articles can be claimed by properly identifying the lost item.
 We recommend that parents mark all personal items with the student's name so they can be quickly identified and returned to the owner without delay.
 All unclaimed items will be donated to a charitable organization or discarded.